openscm/openscm-units/changelog/README.md

 # CHANGELOG

 This directory contains "news fragments", i.e. short files that contain a small markdown-formatted bit of text that will be added to the CHANGELOG when it is next compiled.

 The CHANGELOG will be read by users, so this description should be aimed to OpenSCM-Units users instead of describing internal changes which are only relevant to developers.
-Merge requests in combination with our git history provides additional developer-centric information.
+Merge requests in combination with our git history provide additional developer-centric information.

 Make sure to use phrases in the past tense and use punctuation, examples: